 The lack of interest or warmth towards you may have nothing at all to do with you as a person.
 Rather than keep on pushing, simply redirect your efforts towards those that seem open to new friendships and have the time for it as well.
 They do exist.

 Which of the reasons resonate with your experience of making local friends abroad?
-Let me know in the comments below and share the strategies that have worked for you.
+Let me know in the comments below.